biohub-hpc/hpcuserguide/src/3._Storage/index.md

 system uses this location to store sensitive data, website caches/cookies, Kerberos ticket data, credentials, etc., and because of this should always have permissions of `0700` and ownership of `${USER}:${USER}.grp`.
-This location show NEVER be shared with another account or user on the system.
+This location should NEVER be shared with another account or user on the system.
 If there is a need for multiple people to share an account, please request a shared service account that is not a real person.